Skip to main content

 Create Constant Air Circulation

 Maintaining a stable indoor environment is essential in places where the climate can fluctuate.
-It’s always a good idea to ensure your building has constant air circulation.
+Ensuring your building has constant air circulation is always a good idea.
 Proper ventilation is key.
 This way, no matter what the weather conditions are outside, you can rest assured everything inside is safe and sound.

-Firstly, it is a good idea to open a few windows, which will allow for fresh air.
-Next, you are going to need good ventilation inside, to ensure a healthy indoor environment.
-Lastly, make sure there is no air blockage in your building because keeping air trapped in with no circulation can cause a very unpleasant, warm, and even poor-smelling environment.
+Firstly, opening a few windows is a good idea, allowing fresh air.
+Next, you will need good ventilation to ensure a healthy indoor environment.
+Lastly, ensure no air blockage in your building because keeping air trapped in with no circulation can cause a very unpleasant, warm, and even poor-smelling environment.

 Go with Vertical Roof Design

-Vertical roof designs are common to see on metal buildings in Midland, Odessa, and all of the surrounding areas.
+Vertical roof designs are common on metal buildings in Midland, Odessa, and surrounding areas.
 There are a lot of great reasons to follow the trend.
-Not only does this design provide superior protection against the diverse Permian Basin weather, like floods, seismic waves, snowfall, or storms, but leaves, snow, and water can easily run down these vertical roofs.
+This design provides superior protection against the diverse Permian Basin weather, such as floods, seismic waves, snowfall, or storms, and leaves, snow, and water can efficiently run down these vertical roofs.
 This avoids accumulations in ridges.
 Otherwise, this could lead to rusting and other issues, which we will get into later.

 Keep the Area Clean

-Good maintenance starts day one – before your building is even up and ready.
-It is crucial to keep your construction zone clean before the building is even set up.
+Good maintenance starts on day one – before your building is even up and ready.
+Keeping your construction zone clean before the building is even set up is crucial.
 Give the area a thorough sweep and ensure no metal shavings remain anywhere.
-These shavings could wind up on the roof or ground which could be dangerous.
+These shavings could wind up on the roof or ground, which could be dangerous.

 Be aware of Rust

-Lastly, do not overlook smaller areas that are susceptible to rust, which can greatly impact the building’s lifespan, such as doors that are in frequent use.
+Lastly, do not overlook smaller areas susceptible to rust, which can impact the building’s lifespan, such as doors in frequent use.
 Always keep the hinges of these doors oiled.

 Stay on top of Landscaping

-Naturally, larger trees and bushes around your structure can pose a threat to the foundation of your building, but smaller foliage can be an issue as well.
-For this reason, bushes and hedges should be a safe distance away from your building and should be trimmed regularly to avoid contact with the exterior of your building.
-Plants that grow a little too close to the side could prevent fresh air from getting in and can prohibit quality circulation.
+Natural, large trees and bushes around your structure can threaten the foundation of your building, but smaller foliage can also be an issue.
+For this reason, bushes and hedges should be a safe distance away from your building and trimmed regularly to avoid contact with the exterior of your building.
+Plants growing too close to the side could prevent fresh air from getting in and prohibit quality circulation.

 Never Neglect Repairs